anthony-jourdon/Genepy/docs/source/examples/strikeslip_model.rst

   Therefore we also rotate the gaussians by 15 degrees.
   This is achieved by passing the
   :py:class:`Rotation <genepy.Rotation>` class instance to the
-  :py:class:`Gaussian <genepy.Gaussian>` class constructor.
+  :py:class:`Gaussian2D <genepy.Gaussian2D>` class constructor.

 .. code-block:: python

-  # gaussian weak zones
+  # gaussian initial strain
   ng = np.int32(2) # number of gaussians
-  A  = np.array([1.0, 1.0],dtype=np.float64) # amplitude (will be multiplied by a random number between 0 and 1 to generate noise in the model)
+  A  = np.array([1.0, 1.0],dtype=np.float64)
-  # coefficients for the shape of the gaussians
+  # shape of the gaussians
   coeff = 0.5 * 6.0e-5**2
   a = np.array([coeff, coeff], dtype=np.float64)
-  b = np.array([0.0, 0.0],     dtype=np.float64)
-  c = np.array([coeff, coeff], dtype=np.float64)
+  b = np.array([coeff, coeff], dtype=np.float64)
   # position of the centre of the gaussians
-  dz    = 25.0e3                            # distance from the domain centre in z direction angle = np.deg2rad(83.0)                  # angle between the x-axis and the line that passes through the centre of the domain and the centre of the gaussian domain_centre = 0.5*(Domain.O + Domain.L) # centre of the domain
+  dz    = 27.5e3                         # distance from the domain centre in z direction angle = np.deg2rad(75)                 # angle between the x-axis and the line that passes through the centre of the domain and the centre of the gaussian domain_centre = 0.5*(Domain.O + Domain.L) # centre of the domain

   x0 = np.zeros(shape=(ng), dtype=np.float64)